tildeholmqvist/connected/README.md

 # CONNECTED

-Connected is a newssite focused on articles regarding technology and internet media.
+Connected is a news site focused on articles regarding technology and Internet media.
-The sites maingoal is the update the user about different discoveries in subjects and categories such as:
+The site's main goal is to update the user about different discoveries in subjects and categories such as:
 - Artificial Intelligence
-- Technological Sience
+- Technological Science
 - Online Culture
-- Technews
+- Tech news
 - Technological Gadgets

-Connected is not only a site for news and article research, but also an online forum where the user can discuss with other users about different subjects and questions, regarding the main concept.
+Connected is not only a site for news and article research but also an online forum where the user can discuss with other users about different subjects and questions, regarding the main concept.

-This website includes a firstpage displaying the latest articles, an "About us" page, different pages for the different categories that the article is posted in, an discussion forum, and lastely their own profilepage which allow the user to see their own previously made posts and comments.
+This website includes a first page displaying the latest articles, an "About us" page, different pages for the different categories that the article is posted in, a discussion forum, and lastly their profile page which allows the user to see their own previously made posts and comments.

 The Connected website can be found here - [Connected.](https://connected-c643fb1afe74.herokuapp.com/).